Specifications for print artwork submission

 Rich Black (C-60 M-40 Y-40 K-100) should be applied to larger fills of black or font sizes greater than 3/8″ wide to ensure a dense color.
 Our rich black ink total is 240%.
 Any ink builds greater than 240% may not print properly.

 *Scanning photographic images at a larger resolution than 350 will not help to increase the quality of your raster image.
 It only makes the file size larger than they need to be and may introduce more problems to your file.
-Larger resolutions are required only for line art.
+Larger resolutions are only required for line art.

 Line art images (1-bit tifs) should be scanned at a minimum 600dpi (1200dpi preferred) and at the actual size to be printed.